Exploring Just a Handful of Tokyo’s Districts

 Below I listed the districts we visited, and what we would recommend you visit too!

 Known for it’s electronics, computer parts, and video games, Akihabara is a fantastic spot to overwhelm your inner nerd.
-We explored shops that were 7, 8, sometimes 9 floors.
+We explored shops that were 7, 8, sometimes 9 floors high.
 Each shop was stuffed with trading cards, video games, action figurines, phone chargers, headphones, claw machines, etc.

-My two favorite temples that I had the opportunity to visit while in Japan were Fushimi Inari and Senso-ji.
+My two favorite temples/shrines that I had the opportunity to visit while in Japan were Fushimi Inari and Senso-ji.

 Tokyo’s “Red Light” district can be found in Shinjuku.

-I put this in quotations, because even though it is considered the slightly edgy part of town, it is still relatively safe.
+I put this in quotations because, even though it is considered the slightly edgier part of town, it is still relatively safe.
 I feel it necessary to point this out, because I am sure some hear the word “Red Light” and turn the other direction!

 Kabukichō is home to the oh so famous “Robot Restaurant“, as well as peep-show places and several goofy bars.
 Of those in particular that we saw were a bar where you dined and drank in pitch black darkness, as well as one where you pretend you are in prison and zombies serve you??
 If you aren’t feeling funky, however, the streets are filled with restaurants, sake bars, fast food joints, and more.